TL;DR

 - Crash on launch after streak freeze (12 reviews, 1.0 avg)

-- “App won’t open since update”
+- “App won’t open since the update.”

-- “Lost everything, please fix”
+- “Lost everything, please fix.”

 - Started after v1.4.0 — this is a regression.

-- Notifications can’t be one-tap muted (14 reviews, 1.4 avg)
+- Notifications can’t be muted in one tap (14 reviews, 1.4 avg)

-- “Can’t mute the daily one”
+- “Can’t mute the daily one.”

-- Don’t do: redesign notification copy.
+- Don’t do: rewrite notification copy.

 - Widget showing wrong data (8 reviews, 1.6 avg)

-- “Widget says 0 streak even when I have 12”
+- “Widget says 0 streak even when I have 12.”

 - Started after v1.3.5 — widget v1 bug.